illinois-cs241/illinois-cs241.github.io/_docs/deadlock_demolition.md

 * You will want to write test cases where there is no deadlock, to ensure your drm behaves like a normal `pthread_mutex_t`.
 * You will also want to write test cases where there is deadlock.
 Perhaps a different synchronization primitive you've learned in class can assist you to artificially create deterministic deadlocks...
 * Consider logging important events inside of your functions.
+* Ensure that your return values are correct.
 * Note that you will have still reachable memory in your Resource Allocation Graph upon program termination.
 That is expected behavior, and still reachable memory is not considered a memory leak.

 ### Edge Cases and Undefined Behavior